skybaseinnovations/employee-handbook/docs/index.md

 This Handbook does not create a contract, express or implied, guaranteeing you any specific term of the agreement, nor does it obligate you to continue your cooperation at a particular time.
 The sole purpose of this Handbook is simply to provide you with a convenient explanation of present policies and practices at the company.

 ### This handbook is not complete.
 No document cannot cover every matter that might arise in the workspace, as this is only an overview.
-Any specific questions regarding the applicability of a particular policy or practice should address to the Operations Manager of this Company.
+Any specific questions regarding the applicability of a particular policy or practice should be raised as a **ticket** on [Karyabase](https://karyabase.com) for Management, or addressed to the Operations Manager.
 Some information in this handbook might become redundant at some point, but the remaining terms shall stay in full effect.

 ### The information on this handbook may change.
 The company reserves the right to modify any included or excluded policies and procedures when the need arises.
 The changes will be notified as far as applicable by email and other appropriate means.
 However, the acknowledgment of receipt of such a notice is not required for changes to be effective.